Integrating Pest Management Into Your Garden

 If you grow it, they will come.
 And, by “they”, I mean pests.

 Problems of all kinds can crop up in the garden.
-Inexperienced gardeners are often discouraged by losing a crop.
+Inexperienced gardeners are often discouraged after losing a crop.
 It happens to everyone, sometimes more than once!
 Stay positive.
-Read on to learn some of the things you can do to ensure success, as well as reduce the likelihood of unwelcome guests appearing in your garden.

 Integrated Pest Management